baytelman/backend-interview/README.md

 The server should accept the word.

 ```
-CURL ... # There is a REST request to check if the play described above is valid.
+curl ... # There is a REST request to check if the play described above is valid.
 ```

 ---